How do you get your story ideas?

 Will we ever learn which guy Amy ends up with?

 Sure, at some point.
 This is a series and not everything is going to resolve in the first few books.
 Did Castle win over Beckett in the series premiere?
 Did Harry Potter overcome his parents’ enemy in the first book?
 So, yes, the love interest will resolve, eventually.
 No spoilers here.
-As of November 2017, I plan on 8 books in the series, so hang in there.
+As of November 2017, I plan on a minimum of eight books in the series, so hang in there.

 I’ve downloaded the eBook file for my Kindle, but it doesn’t show up on my device.
 Did I do something wrong?